 The safeguarding member of the advisory board will also undertake an annual review of this policy and the School's safeguarding procedures, including an update and review of the effectiveness of procedures and their implementation and the effectiveness of inter-agency working.
-The DSL will also produce an annual review of the School's approach to on-line safety and filtering and monitoring provision supported by an annual risk assessment that considers the risks that pupils face.
+The DSL will also produce an annual review of the School's approach to on-line safety supported by an annual risk assessment that considers the risks that pupils face.